amzesmoro/covid19report/README.md

 ## Simple Report Covid 19 Application

 This repository is in the development stage.
-Just done on UI but the logic still in development.

 ## Screenshot